charzxx/Device-Report/README.md

 FAQ:
 How does this work?
-It goes through browser objects like: "navigator, screen, window, location, history," to grab all the data that is in your screen.
+It goes through browser objects like: "navigator, screen, window, location, history," to grab device and browser information available through JavaScript APIs.
 Pure JavaScript.